Fremantle Football Club: Nicknames and Indigenous name

-The club is nicknamed the "Dockers" in reference to Fremantle's history as a port city.
+The club is nicknamed the "Dockers" in reference to Fremantle's maritime and dockworker heritage.
 Shortly after the club was launched in 1994, Levi Strauss & Co., which produces the Dockers brand of clothing, challenged the club's right to use the name "Fremantle Dockers", specifically on clothing.
 As a result, the club and the AFL discontinued the official use of the "Dockers" nickname in 1997.
 However, it remained in common usage both inside and outside the club, and continued to appear in the official team song "Freo Way to Go" and as the title of the official club magazine Docker.
-In October 2010, the strong association that members and fans have with the "Dockers" nickname led the club to form a new arrangement with Levi Strauss & Co which allows the club to officially use the nickname "Dockers" everywhere including on clothing and other brand elements.
+In 2010, the club secured rights from Levi Strauss & Co to officially use the nickname "Dockers" across all branding and merchandise.
 This name change was made in conjunction with changes to the club logo and playing strip.